-A. Segregated Accounts
+B. Segregated Accounts

-At a minimum, the client should be advised to "keep separate, separate" by maintaining existing assets in the client's name and opening bank and brokerage accounts in the client's individual name (perhaps with a designation "separate account") and only depositing into the accounts separate property.
-Contemporaneous business records showing the source of any and all separate deposits should be retained in the event proof of separate character of the account is later needed.
+In any event, the client should be advised to "keep separate, separate" by maintaining existing assets in the client's name and opening bank and brokerage accounts in the client's individual name (perhaps with a designation "separate account") and only depositing into the accounts separate property.
+Contempor-aneous business records showing the source of any and all separate deposits should be retained in the event proof of separate character of the account is later needed.